mkotra/spring/README.md

 Radio stations will be saved in MongoDB and then can be returned.
 This is just for the purpose of this demo.

-Apart from the application logic which is quite simple, there are few nice features configured:
+Apart from the application logic which is quite simple, there are few nice features implemented:
 - application starts on random port and registers in Consul service discovery
 - live configuration reload is supported with Consul and @ScopeRefresh
 - application exposes actuator, health checks and metrics including prometheus format